jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

+# Techvolution: On the Origin of Technological Species

+## Candidate Titles
+- Techvolution: On the Origin of Modern Humanity
-# Techvolution: Introducing A New Philosophy To Understand The Human Condition
+- Techvolution: Introducing A New Philosophy To Understand The Human Condition
+- Techvolution: On the Origin of Technological Species

 ## Rear Page Summary

-Are you ready to unlock a radical new understanding of the human condition?
-In this groundbreaking work you will read a transformative perspective that will forever change how you see yourself - and the world.

-What if everything we thought we knew about humanity was out of date?
-Techvolution offers a revolutionary framework that goes beyond traditional biological evolution, revealing how our technological evolution is the true driving force behind human progress and societal change.
+Who are you?
+What defines you?
+Who are your enemies and allies?
+We all have many different identities - cultural, national, ethnic, tribal.
+But what if everything we thought we knew about ourselves was out of date?

+In this groundbreaking work, Techvolution offers a transformative new framework that will forever change how you see yourself and the world around you.
+It reveals how our technological evolution, not biological evolution, is the true driving force behind human progress and societal change.

 The reason is simple: after centuries of building ever-more powerful tools and technologies, we now use these innovations to harvest the resources we need to survive.
-We are no longer defined solely by our genes, but by the technological extensions of ourselves.
-We are "technological beings" - and embracing this reality unlocks startling insights into the root causes of seemingly intractable problems, from racism and civil unrest to generational divides.
+Thus, we are no longer defined solely by our genes, but by the technological extensions of ourselves.
+In the eyes of evolution, we are increasingly becoming "technological beings."

-Decades of research and cutting-edge analysis provide a revelatory new lens for comprehending the forces that shape our cultures, economies, and futures.
-This paradigm-shifting philosophy doesn't just theory-craft - it offers practical strategies to help you navigate the modern world with clarity, solve real-world challenges, and unlock your full potential as a technological being.

-Prepare to have your worldview transformed.
-Techvolution will show you how to:

-- Unlock new solutions to problems in politics, economics, and psychology by embracing your 'technological being' status
+Embracing our root identity lets us identify the root of our problems and unlock startling insights and solutions:

+- How humanity has continued life's evolution by innovating new technologies
+- Practical strategies to implement new technologies that can quickly lower the cost of living
-- Anticipate and adapt to the accelerating pace of technological change
+- Forever increase the condition of disadvantaged via technological empowerment
-- Harness your 'technological being' identity to make better decisions and achieve your goals
+- A path to settle the growing divides between progressives and conservatives by finding common cause in harnessing technological evolution
+- Lots more inside

 Whether you're an executive, policymaker, or simply someone seeking a deeper understanding of the human condition, Techvolution is an essential read.
-Discover a new way to see the world - and yourself.
+This book will forever change the way you see the world - and yourself.
+Read it and discover a new philosophical framework for our technological age.

-## Inner flap
+## Inner lap

-For centuries, humanity has sought to understand our place in the world through the lens of ideology - the grand belief systems, political philosophies, and cultural narratives we follow, vote for, and even fight over throughout history.
-But what if these human-centric worldviews have obscured the true driving force behind our advancement as a species?
+For centuries, humanity has sought to understand our place in the world through the lens of ideology - the belief systems, philosophies, and cultural narratives we follow.
+But what if these human-centric worldviews have obscured the true driver of our advancement as a species?

-In Techvolution, we dare to challenge this conventional wisdom, arguing that it is not the stories we believe, but rather the technological evolution we have undergone, that holds the key to comprehending - and harnessing - human civilization.
+In Techvolution, the author dares to challenge this conventional wisdom.
+They argue that it is not the stories we believe, but rather the technological evolution we have undergone, that holds the key to comprehending - and harnessing - human civilization.

-Drawing on cutting-edge research and a bold, interdisciplinary approach, the author contends that the evolutionary adaptations that have set us apart from other hominids are not our capacity for language or the rich tapestry of our cultures, but rather our unparalleled ability to create, innovate, and employ tools.
-The tools you use are your defining feature; not gender, ethnicity, or nationality.
-Just as natural selection has shaped the biological world, Techvolution posits that the same evolutionary principles - speciation, adaptation, co-evolution - have remade our species into a technological one.
+The author contends that the evolutionary adaptations setting us apart are not our capacity for language or rich cultures, but our unparalleled ability to create, innovate, and employ tools.
+The tools we use define our fate; not gender, ethnicity, or nationality.
+Just as natural selection has shaped biological adaptations, the same evolutionary principles - speciation, adaptation, co-evolution - have remade our species into a technological one.

-Ideologies are just the means we used to connect with you tools.
-Limited technology of ancient times left the cosmos a mystery, thus we required a mythology to make sense of the world our eyes and ears, sun dials and water spouts, was showing us.
-As technology advanced, and our tools got more precise, we could see the world better and thus our mythologies fell to the truth as taught to us via science.
-Ideologies change with technology, thus as technology changes, we must be willing to drop old ideologies to pickup new tools.

-We do not however let go out old ideologies and identities easily.
-Hence we do not let go out old technoloqies easily.
-Hence we fight our own evolution.
-Ignorant of ideologies temporary nature, we have become ever more trapped within the very ideological frameworks we constructed.
-The constant upheaval of political revolutions, economic disruptions, and social unrest, the author argues, is the inevitable byproduct of our attempts to force our technological future into the outdated molds of our ideological past.
+Ideologies are stories we create to connect with our tools and make sense of the world.
+As technology advances, our beliefs must evolve.
+Yet we cling to old identities, fighting our own technological evolution by forcing the future into the outdated ideas of the past.

-To break free of this cycle, Techvolution offers a ingenious new approach - one that casts aside the tired dogmas of left and right, capitalism and socialism, in favor of an new philosophy rooted in the empirical realities of how technology has transformed the human condition.
-By aligning our political, economic, and social structures with the fundamental principles governing technological evolution, the author contends we can unleash a new era of equitable, efficient, and stable advancement.
+To break free, Techvolution offers a new approach - one that casts aside tired dogmas in favor of an philosophy rooted in the empirical realities of ceaseless technological transformation.
+By aligning our structures with the principles governing technological evolution, the author contends we can unleash a new era of equitable, efficient, and stable advancement.

-Tackling everything from the origins of human civilization to the existential challenges of the digital age, Techvolution is a sweeping, paradigm-shifting work that will captivate readers across the ideological spectrum.
-Whether you're a student of the social sciences, a policymaker seeking new solutions, or simply someone seeking to understand the forces shaping our collective destiny, this book promises to forever change the way you view the human story.
+Tackling everything from the origins of civilization to the challenges of the digital age, Techvolution will captivate readers across the ideological spectrum.
+This book promises to forever change how you view the human story by reorienting the narrative around technology's role in our collective destiny.

-rewrite and mention:

-- we live on the tree of ongoing evolution.
-- ideological loyalty keeps us jumping from branch to branch.
-- faceless life vs formed/masked identity.
-- entropy vs life.
-- reorienteing the story of life and the humans and technology inside it.

 ## Dedication